nazgull30/GodotYodo1Mas/Readme.md

 Rename file _libgodot.iphone.opt.arm64.a_ to _GodotYodo1Mas.a_ and copy-paste it to Godot Xcode project.

-Now library  _GodotYodo1Mas.a_ in Xcode project contains MAS SDK wrapper.
+Now copy and past library  _GodotYodo1Mas.a_ in Xcode project contains MAS SDK wrapper.
+You can find thi slibrary in the release 1.0.0 archive.

 3. Use cocoapods to add all MAS SDKs in your Xcode project.
 Create Podfile in Xcode project via terminal command **touch Podfile**.
 Do not forget to navigate into Xcode folder with command _cd_ .